zacernst/pycypher-nmetl/docs/index.rst

-.. include:: ../README.rst

 PyCypher: A Pythonic Cypher Query Builder
 =========================================

-**PyCypher** is a Python library for parsing and executing Cypher queries.
+**PyCypher** is a Python library for parsing and executing Cypher queries against arbitrary graph data.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is very incomplete, but being actively developed.

 Contents
 --------